 In summary, the presented approaches are very effective in achieving cholesterol enrichment of close to or exceeding 50%.
 Indeed, the MCD:cholesterol complex approach that results in ~50% in cholesterol levels in cerebral arteries is much more efficient than using LDL to enrich these tissues, which results in a mere ~10% increase in cholesterol35.
 The same applies to the application of cholesterol-enriched phospholipid-based dispersions (liposomes) to enrich Xenopus oocytes.
 As described above, this approach consistently results in at least a 50% increase in cholesterol levels.
 Importantly, these two approaches for cholesterol enrichment in vitro yield results that are comparable with the cholesterol increase obtained by subjecting the animals to a high cholesterol diet32,37,40,53,54.
-Moreover, in contrast to weeks-long high cholesterol diets, in vitro approaches require just a few minutes of incubation time to reach a statistically significant and steady-state increase in cholesterol level within 10 min.
+Moreover, in contrast to weeks-long high cholesterol diets, in vitro approaches require just a few minutes of incubation time to reach a statistically significant and steady-state increase in cholesterol level.

 ACKNOWLEDGMENTS: